jayjay0317/Hands-On-ML-Study/Chapter_06/README.md

 - **Stacking Meta-Learning:** Stacking converts the predictions or probability estimates of base models into new meta-features.
 A final estimator then learns how to combine these meta-features instead of relying on a fixed voting rule.

 ## 🧠 Self-Reflection & Insights

+- **The Practical Meaning of Model Independence:** I initially understood that ensemble predictors should be as independent as possible, but this cannot be perfectly true when they are trained on the same dataset.
+The more practical interpretation is that we should make their errors less correlated by using diverse algorithms, different hyperparameters, bootstrap samples, or random feature subsets.
+- **Soft Voting and Calibration Risk:** Soft voting is intuitively stronger than hard voting because it uses probability confidence rather than only predicted labels.
+However, this also creates a hidden weakness.
+Extremely high or low probability estimates can strongly influence the average, so soft voting only works reliably when the models produce well-calibrated probabilities.
+- **Bagging vs Pasting:** Bagging introduces more diversity than pasting because sampling with replacement creates more variation in the training subsets.
+This makes individual predictors less correlated, reducing ensemble variance.
+This explains why bagging is generally preferred in practice.
+- **Random Thresholds in Extra-Trees:** Extra-Trees made me question what distribution the random thresholds are drawn from.
+Conceptually, the important point is that Extra-Trees avoid searching for the single best threshold at each split, injecting additional randomness to reduce variance and speed up training.

 - for an ensemble methods to work best, all predictors must be as independent from one another as possible, making uncorrelated errors and make uncorrelated errors
     - cannot be true because they are trained on the same data